 3.1.
 Was a specialist study conducted?
 YES NO 3.2.
+3.2.
 Provide the name and/or company who conducted the specialist study.
 James James Dabrowski 3.3.
-3.3.
-Explain how the relevant considerations of Section 63 of the ICMA were taken into account and explain how this influenced your proposed development. a)) Representations made by the applicant and by interested and affected parties: The BAR will be out for public participation which will give the relevant authorities and interested and affected parties the opportunity to comment on the proposal.
-The applicant also proposed an open day at the site for interested and affected parties to attend to have any questions that they may have addressed. b) b) The extent to which the applicant has in the past complied with similar authorisations: The applicant is the More Family collection.
-They have numerous luxury accommodations all over South-Africa.
-To our knowledge, this is their first application relating to the Integrated c) Whether coastal public property, the coastal protection zone or coastal access land will be affected, and if so, the extent to which the proposed development or activity is consistent with the purpose for establishing and protecting those areas:
+Explain how the relevant considerations of Section 63 of the ICMA were taken into account and explain how this influenced your proposed development.

+a) Representations made by the applicant and by interested and affected parties:

+The BAR will be out for at least 2 rounds of public participation which will give the relevant authorities and interested and affected parties the opportunity to comment on the proposal.
+The applicant also proposed an open day at the site for interested and affected parties to attend to have any questions that they may have addressed.

+- b) The extent to which the applicant has in the past complied with similar authorisations: - The applicant is the More Family collection.
+They own and operate numerous luxury lodges, boutique hotels, and private residences in Southern Africa's best leisure destinations and combines these destinations to offer high-end Southern African experiences to discerning international guests.
+To our knowledge, this is their first application relating to the Integrated Coastal Management Act. - c) Whether coastal public property, the coastal protection zone or coastal access land will be affected, and if so, the extent to which the proposed development or activity is consistent with the purpose for establishing and protecting those areas:
-Coastal Management Act.

 Construction of beach showers occurs on an undeveloped section of the coastal dune section of the EFZ, at the access point to the Lookout Beach.
 The public beach showers will be a welcomed upgrade for everyone going to the beach.
 While this area falls within the EFZ of the estuary, habitat is coastal, consisting of beach sand, well above the tidal mark.
 The area is not vegetated, and no aquatic estuarine biota (dependant on tidal exchange) inhabit the area.
 The area experiences high volumes of pedestrian traffic and is unlikely to be an important nesting, roosting or feeding area for coastal bird species.
+However, after comments obtained from CapeNature and DEA&DP: Biodiversity and Coastal Management, the applicant has decided to exclude the beach shower deck from the preferred layout (Alternative A), however remains in Alternative B.